BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 Azure data box is a physical device that can store a large amount of data, which can then be used to migrate into an Azure cloud. we get the device by ordering it from azure, and we connect it to our network or one of the computers in the network. once connected, we can use the Data box as storage and populate it with data, and it is shipped back to azure, and the data is transferred to the cloud.\
 The device is physically hardened, shipped with tracking, and is wiped clean after each use to ensure the data is protected.

-Databoxes are used when there are network problems, when the volume of data is too large to transfer over the internet, and when it's important to migrate large amounts. it can also be used for disaster recovery with data from the cloud being transferred to the on-premises store. it can also be used for migrating between cloud vendors.
+DataBoxes are used when there are network problems, when the volume of data is too large to transfer over the internet, and when it's important to migrate large amounts. it can also be used for disaster recovery with data from the cloud being transferred to the on-premises store. it can also be used for migrating between cloud vendors.

 #### Azure File Movement Options

-Besides transfering entire services, it is also possible to work with individual files.
+Besides transferring entire services, it is also possible to work with individual files.

 _AzCopy_ is a command line utility that copies blobs or files from or to the storage account. it can also do one-way synchronization.